-115.121 Evidence protocol and forensic medical examinations Auditor Overall Determination: Meets Standard Auditor Discussion RISP completes administrative and criminal investigations.
+115.121 Evidence protocol and forensic medical examinations Auditor Overall Determination: Meets Standard Auditor Discussion RISP completes both administrative and criminal investigations.
 Criminal investigations are completed either through their Major Crimes or Professional Standards Units, depending on the type of allegation.
-There were no investigations or forensic interviews performed or indicated in the past 12 months regarding this Barracks.
+There were no investigations nor forensic interviews performed nor indicated in the past 12 months regarding this barracks.
 The Rape Crisis Center is available to provide victim advocate services.
 The facility does not have a qualified agency staff member to fulfill these duties.
 The Auditor verified that the Rape Crisis Center is available 24/7, 365 days per year, providing advocacy whenever it is needed.
 RISP has MOU's with the Rape Crisis Center and other organizations that provide similar services regionally.
 Rhode Island State Police Training Academy teaches how to conduct criminal investigations.
 Academy classes include Sexual Assault Investigation, Crime Scene Processing, Evidence Preservation, Interviewing, Interrogation, and Internal Affairs.
 Topics covered in these classes include legal issues; cultural competency; trauma; victim response; medical and mental health care issues of sexual assault victims; First Responder responsibilities; evidence collection, processing, and preservation; interviews with victims and suspects; ensuring proper documentation; working with the Attorney General Office and Victim Advocates; Miranda rights; and application of Garrity rights.
 When conducting a sexual abuse investigation, the investigators follow a uniform evidence protocol that is developmentally appropriate.
 Forensic examinations are offered without financial cost to the victim.
-They are conducted by Sexual Assault Forensic Examiners (SAFEs) or Sexual Abuse Nurse Examiners (SANEs) at local hospitals or, most often, at Rhode Island Hospital in Providence.
-Due to the size of the State, all of the barracks are within a 45-minute drive to the main Hospital.
-When SANEs or SAFEs are not available, a gualified medical practitioner performs forensic medical examinations.
+They are conducted by Sexual Assault Forensic Examiners (SAFEs) or Sexual Assault Nurse Examiners (SANEs) at local hospitals or, most often, at Rhode Island Hospital in Providence.
+Due to the size of the State, all barracks are within a 45-minute drive to the main Hospital.
+When SANEs or SAFEs are not available, a qualified medical practitioner performs forensic medical examinations.
 The facility documents efforts to provide SANEs or SAFEs.
-These procedures are well-stated in RISP's Coordinated Response plans, and they are understood by the administrators and managers, who will ensure proper care is provided to alleged victims.
+These procedures are well-stated in RISP's Coordinated Response plans, and they are understood by the administrators and managers, who will assure proper care is provided to alleged victims.

-Analysis: Evidence used to determine compliance with this Standard includes: Interviews with Troopers, the Commander, forensic experts, Investigators, a SANE Nurse, and the PREA Coordinator.
+Analysis: Evidence used to determine compliance with this Standard includes: Interviews with Troopers, the Commander, forensic experts, investigators, a SANE Nurse, and the PREA Coordinator.
 Uniform evidence protocol governing how to obtain usable physical evidence in allegations of sexual abuse.
-General Order 52H VIII C and D. RISP has documented that it complies fully with this Standard.
+General Order 52H VIII C and D. A triangulation of the evidence demonstrates compliance with this Standard.

-115.122 Policies to ensure referrals of allegations for investigations Auditor Overall Determination: Meets Standard Auditor Discussion RISP and each barracks ensure that an administrative or criminal investigation is completed for all allegations of sexual abuse and sexual harassment.
+115.122 Policies to ensure referrals of allegations for investigations

+RISP and each barracks ensure that an administrative or criminal investigation is completed for all allegations of sexual abuse and sexual harassment.
 In the past 12 months, there have been no allegations of sexual abuse or sexual harassment received regarding detainees.
 The agency documents all referrals of allegations of sexual abuse or sexual harassment for criminal investigation.
 Investigative responsibilities are published on the agency website.

-Analysis: Evidence used to determine compliance with this Standard includes: Interviews with the Agency Head designee, the PREA Coordinator, and investigative staff; the Agency website; and policies and procedures governing investigations of allegations of sexual abuse and sexual harassment, found in GO 77A and 77B as well as GO 52H-IV.
-The Audit Team concludes that RISP and Lincoln Woods comply with this Standard.
+Analysis: Evidence used to determine compliance with this Standard includes:

+Interviews with the Agency Head designee, the PREA Coordinator, and investigative staff; agency website; and policies and procedures governing investigations of allegations of sexual abuse and sexual harassment found in GO 77A and 77B as well as GO 52H-IV.